sarvex/exercism-generic-track/README.md

 ### Bootstrap a Track

+1. Add the "new track" label.
+1. Confirm maintainer
+  - If the requestor is volunteering, that's fine.
+  - If the requestor is volunteering someone else for the job, confirm with that person.
+  - If there is no maintainer, label with "needs maintainer"
+1. Once a maintainer is confirmed, add the "new track" checklist as a reply.
-Add the checklist as a reply to the issue request, then follow the checklist.
-When it is complete, let the requestor know that the repo is ready for them, and where to find the launch checklist for the track.
+1. Once the checklist is complete, let the requestor/maintainer know that the repo is ready for them, and point them to the launch checklist issue.

 [saved-replies]: https://github.com/blog/2135-saved-replies
 [request-new-language-track]: https://github.com/exercism/request-new-language-track